-CDOT's Noise Abatement Guidelines (2013) do not specify how many noise sensitive receptors should be placed along a trail to represent it appropriately in the noise analysis (i.e., one receptor every 1,000 feet).
-However, the guidelines do say that usage, stopping sites, rest areas, etc., should be taken into account when deciding on the number of representative receivers.
+CDOT's Noise Abatement Guidelines (2015) specify at least one receptor should be placed along a trail to represent it appropriately in the noise analysis.
+The guidance also states that additional receptors should be assigned at all areas where users might congregate, such as scenic viewing sites or rest area.
 As field visits were not required for this Tier 1 analysis to quantify the usage of the trails in the study area, for the purposes of this analysis, one receptor was placed every time a recreation trail crossed the 1,600-foot study area corridor.